grossmeyer/glennmeyer.dev/content/about/index.md

 I use Git along with GitHub so that I can easily make changes whether I am at home or working from my laptop.
 The source files are a public [repo](https://github.com/grossmeyer/glennmeyer.dev) if you are curious how the website is put together.

-Deployment is handled automatically whenever I push changes to GitHub by using [CircleCI](https://circleci.com/) which then deploys the updates to [Netlify](https://www.netlify.com/).
+Deployment is handled automatically whenever I push changes to GitHub by using [CircleCI](https://circleci.com/) which then uses a webhook to notify[Netlify](https://www.netlify.com/) of the update.
 My domain name is registered with [Namecheap](https://www.namecheap.com/).

 I use [VS Code](https://code.visualstudio.com/) for all of my editing as it makes working with Markdown files very straightforward.